Dynamic Application Security

 Single Page Application Security Testing

-Single Page Applications (SPAs), built in frameworks like React or Angular, have rapidly grown in popularity in recent years.
+Single Page Applications (SPAs), built-in frameworks like React or Angular, have rapidly grown in popularity in recent years.
 Without a static DOM, traditional HTML spiders cannot identify the various paths to run a dynamic application security test against.
-Testing SPAs requires a tool that supports an ajax spider, as well as a tool that can scan the underlying APIs.
+Testing SPAs necessitates using a tool equipped with an AJAX spider, alongside a tool capable of scanning the underlying APIs.

 Deployment Model: On-Prem vs. SaaS

-In determining the right application security testing tool, you should be sure to consider the deployment model that works best for your organization.
+In determining the right application security testing tool, consider the deployment model that works best for your organization.
 Most companies will prefer a SaaS solution, but some companies still require an on-premise solution.

 Conclusion: Just Start Testing

-Dynamic application security testing is an excellent way to ensure that you are delivering secure applications and avoiding the risk of a breach.
-Getting started is relatively simple and there are numerous free and open source tools to support your testing.
-The takeaway here is to just start testing!
+Dynamic application security testing is an excellent way to ensure that you are delivering secure software applications and avoiding the risk of a breach.
+Getting started is relatively simple and there are numerous free and open source tools to support your testing process and enhance your existing security posture.
+DAST offers developers a major security advantage by helping to identify security vulnerabilities and generating high-quality vulnerability assessment reports.
+The key message here is to simply begin testing!